DESOUZC4/Assignment_3-Part-1/README.md

 This assignment helped us explore on how R can be used in the field of Biotechnology and the importance of using BLAST and its functions in DNA sequencing.

 ## Contents
-This repository consists of the following files
+This repository consists of the following files:

 a) Assignment 3_Part 1 and 2.R (The R studio file containing the codes based on the questions provided in the Assignment)

 b) Histogram final edited A3P1.1.png (The Histogram in its png format for Question 5 of Part 1)